aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/technical-articles/general/loading-filter-griddesktop/_index.md

 - Table
 - VBA
 - XmlMap

 ## **Filter data while Loading Workbook**
-The following sample code illustrates how to filter drawing from the workbook.
-Please check the [sample excel file](5472489.xlsx) .
-As you can see , all charts/shapes/images have been filtered out of the workbook.
+The following sample code illustrates how to filter drawings from the workbook.
+Please check the [sample Excel file](5472489.xlsx).
+As you can see, all charts/shapes/images have been filtered out of the workbook.

 ![workbook without image](nodrawing.png)

 ### **Sample Code**
 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "LoadingFilter.cs" >}}